I Wanna Love You Forever

 "I Wanna Love You Forever" is the debut single of American recording artist Jessica Simpson.
 The song was released on August 30, 1999, by Columbia Records as the lead single from Simpson's debut studio album, Sweet Kisses (1999).
 Written and produced by Louis Biancaniello and Sam Watters, "I Wanna Love You Forever" is a pop power ballad.

 Upon its release, "I Wanna Love You Forever" received positive reviews from critics, many praised Simpson's vocal performance.
 It achieved international success, and established Simpson's name in the music industry.
-The song reached number three on the Billboard Hot 100, becoming Simpson's first, and to date only, top ten single, and was certified platinum by the Recording Industry Association of America (RIAA).
+The song reached number three on the Billboard Hot 100, becoming Simpson's only top ten single, and was certified platinum by the Recording Industry Association of America (RIAA).
 Elsewhere, the single reached the top 10 in seven countries and the top 40 in 11 additional countries.

 An accompanying music video for "I Wanna Love You Forever" was directed by Bille Woodruff.
 It centers on Jessica in a photo shoot while she also poses around a field of sunflowers.
 The single is generally considered to be one of her signature songs, and is her most successful single in the United States to date.

 Background

 Simpson first developed and nurtured her talent in her local Baptist church, where her father also worked as the congregation's youth minister.
 At age twelve, she unsuccessfully auditioned for The Mickey Mouse Club.
 While attending a church camp, at the age of 13, Simpson sang "I Will Always Love You" and an arrangement of "Amazing Grace".
 One of the camp's visitors was launching a Gospel music record label and saw great promise and profits in her voice.
-It was during this time, while attending J. J. Pearce High School, Simpson signed to Proclaim Records, a minor Gospel music record label.
+It was during this time, while attending J. J. Pearce High School, that Simpson signed to Proclaim Records, a minor Gospel music record label.
 She recorded an album, Jessica, but Proclaim went bankrupt and the album was never officially released except for a small pressing funded by her grandmother.
 This small pressing gained her minor attention which led her to performing at concerts with other gospel legendary acts such as Kirk Franklin, God's Property, and CeCe Winans.
 When she was sixteen years old, Columbia Records executive Tommy Mottola heard Jessica, he was impressed with Simpson's musical talent and skill.
 Mottola instantly thought Simpson sounded like Mariah Carey.
 Simpson was immediately signed to the label.
 She dropped out of high school but later earned her GED.

 Simpson immediately began working with producers such as Louis Biancaniello, Robbie Nevil, Evan Rogers, and Cory Rooney.
 Biancaniello worked with Simpson on three of the album's eleven tracks, including "I Wanna Love You Forever".

-Song information

-"I Wanna Love You Forever" was written, composed, and produced by Louis Biancaniello and Sam Watters.
-The track is a darkly bittersweet love ballad, showing off the powerful vocals of Simpson.